Every input your team takes in becomes structured knowledge.

 Five minutes on Sunday.

-One screen: open questions your team asked, proposed additions they drafted, steps someone flagged as broken.
+One screen: open questions your team asked, proposed entries they drafted, entries someone flagged as broken.

 Approve, edit, or dismiss.
 That's the entire documentation job.

-Your ops manual becomes instructions your tools can follow.
+Your knowledge becomes instructions your tools can follow.

-Zannal exposes your SOPs as an API.
+Zannal exposes your dossiers as an API.
 AI coding assistants, automation tools, and custom agents can query your processes and follow them step-by-step.
-Tell Claude Code to "create release notes" and it finds the process, follows the template, and knows where the output goes.
+Tell Claude Code to "create release notes" and it finds the procedure, follows the template, and knows where the output goes.

 Not just documentation for people.
 Documentation for your entire toolchain.